HOPE for a Robust Parameterization of Long-memory State Space Models: Introduction

-Based on these insights, we propose a completely different parametrization of the LTI systems.
-Instead of parametrizing the continuous-time systems by matrices $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$, we parameterize our LTI systems by the Markov parameters of the so-called discrete \textbf{H}ankel \textbf{ope}rator (\textbf{HOPE}).
+Based on these insights, we propose a completely different parameterization of the LTI systems.
+Instead of parameterizing the continuous-time systems by matrices $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$, we parameterize our LTI systems by the Markov parameters of the so-called discrete \textbf{H}ankel \textbf{ope}rator (\textbf{HOPE}).
 A discrete Hankel operator is defined by a doubly infinite Hankel matrix, and is naturally associated with a discrete LTI system, and with a continuous-time system via the bilinear transform with $\Delta t = 1$~\cite{glover1984all}.
 While this continuous-time LTI system acts on our sequential data, the optimization algorithms are applied to the Markov parameters of the Hankel matrix.
 (See~\Cref{fig:illustrate}.)
-In contrast to~\Cref{thm.lowrank} and~\Cref{thm.perturbS4D} for a canonical SSM, we prove that a random Hankel matrix has slowly decaying singular values (see~\Cref{thm.highrank}) and a global stability to perturbation (see~\Cref{thm.perturbHankel}).
-Hence, unlike a canonical SSM, our HOPE-SSM does not need to be carefully initialized by predesigned matrices, and the Markov parameters of the LTI systems need no reparameterization and enjoy the same learning rate as other model parameters; hence, less hyperparameter tuning is needed.
+We prove that unlike an LTI system parameterized by $(\mathbf{A}, \mathbf{B}, \mathbf{C}, \mathbf{D})$, one parameterized by the Markov parameters almost surely has slowly decaying singular values (see~\Cref{thm.highrank}); moreover, it enjoys a global stability to perturbation (see~\Cref{thm.perturbHankel}).
+Hence, unlike a canonical SSM, our HOPE-SSM can be stably trained without reparameterization or reducing the learning rate, also reducing the need for hyperparameter tuning.
 We show that our HOPE-SSM can be implemented by nonuniformly sampling the transfer function, which shares the same computational complexity as the S4D model.
-Moreover, it requires only $1/3$ the number of parameters of an LTI system in an S4D model to parameterize an LTI system in a HOPE-SSM.
+Moreover, it requires only $1/3$ the number of parameters of an LTI system in an S4D model to parameterize that in a HOPE-SSM.